 A native of County Durham, England, Peter moved to the United States in 1996 and became a US citizen in 2008.
-Based in Los Angeles he covers news, hosts radio shows and makes documentaries.
-He is interested in food, exercise, health span, politics and the environment.
+Based in Los Angeles he covers news, hosts radio shows/podcasts and makes documentaries.
+He is interested in the biology of aging, food, exercise, healthspan, politics and the environment.

-He can been seen and heard regularly on BBC television, radio and digital services including PBS stations in the United States.
+Peter can been seen and heard regularly on BBC television, radio and digital services including PBS stations in the United States.
 He is currently covering The COVID-19 pandemic and the 2020 US election campaign.

-After studying biology and graduating from Sunderland Polytechnic (now the University of Sunderland) in 1983, Peter worked initially in scientific research, at the Medical Research Council in London.
+After studying biology and graduating from Sunderland Polytechnic - now the University of Sunderland - in 1983, Peter worked initially in scientific research, for the Medical Research Council in London.
 He then switched careers and trained as a broadcast journalist at London's National Broadcasting School.

 Peter's broadcasting career started in 1984.
 He worked at numerous UK commercial radio stations, including Radio Tees, Viking Radio, Pennine Radio, Piccadilly Radio and LBC.